How to Look Up an LLC in North Carolina? (Full Guide)

 Quick Summary

-• To look up an LLC in North Carolina, you can go to the Secretary of State website and use the business entity name search tool.
+• To look up an LLC in North Carolina, go to the Secretary of State website and use the business entity name search tool.

 • You can conduct a business entity search in North Carolina by name, registered agent, company official, or assumed business name.

-• According to the North Carolina Secretary of State, new business registrations rose by 20% in 2024, indicating a surge in entrepreneurial and trademark activity in the state.
+• According to the North Carolina Secretary of State, new business registrations rose by 20% in 2024, which points to a surge in entrepreneurial and trademark activity in the state.

-• My experience has shown that an LLC search not only confirms name availability but aids in understanding a business's market position and legal standing.
+• In my experience, an LLC search confirms name availability and helps you understand a business's market position and legal standing.

 How to Search for Business Names in North Carolina?